 Together with our amazing campaigners we have been able to make a difference to the lives of people with motor neurone disease, their families and carers.
 Here are some of our campaigning successes over the last few years.

-Support MND Carers
+Supporting MND Carers through COVID-19

 We called on the Government to relieve the immediate pressures being faced by MND unpaid carers throughout the COVID-19 crisis.
 Due to the coronavirus outbreak, unpaid carers have been put under increasing strain and this has only been exasperated by the reduction and disruption of the health and social care system and the difficulties that social distancing requirements pose.

 People with MND are among some of the most vulnerable to COVID-19 and unpaid MND carers continue to provide a vital but often invisible frontline role to ensure those they care for continue to remain safe.
 We asked our supporters to join our campaign by signing our open letter and by sharing their experiences of caring for their loved ones with MND.
 We were amazed at the support that this campaign received and so we want to thank all 3709 of you who signed our open letter.
-You can read our open letter and the responses that we received from the Welsh government and the Westminster government here.

-Get MND On The List Campaign
+Get MND on The List

 At the height of the COVID19 crisis, the MND Association launched the #GetMNDOnTheList campaign.
 The government created a list of extremely vulnerable persons designed to better shield and protect those with certain conditions during the COVID-19 outbreak.
 Those on the list were granted certain protective measures such as priority access to supermarket deliveries.
 This list did not include people living with MND.